Uvacoder/port-scriptedpixels/content/blog/vue-accordion.md

 tags: ['Vue', 'JavaScript', 'Front-end']
 category: 'Web Development'
 ---

-I've created a super small Vue Accordion component that accepts 3 props: a header, the content, and if it should be open by default.
-This renders an accordion with the passed in heading, content, and whether it should be expanded (open) or not.
+<p class="introduction">I've created a super small Vue Accordion component that accepts 3 props: a header, the content, and if it should be open by default.
+This renders an accordion with the passed in heading, content, and whether it should be expanded (open) or not.</p>

 ## demo